Reconstructing complex states of a 20-qubit quantum simulator

 \subsection{Setup and measurement bases}

-We study quantum states of a 20-qubit trapped-ion system, which is described Ref.~\cite{qubits20}.
+We study quantum states of a 20-qubit trapped-ion system, which is described in Ref.~\cite{qubits20}, at eight different time points during its evolution.
 We briefly recap the description of the experiment.
-The setup is based on the controllable one-dimensional array of $^{40} \mathrm{Ca}^{+}$ ions, which are confined in a linear Pauli trap with axial (radial) centre-of-mass vibrational frequency of 220 kHz (2.712 MHz) \cite{hempel2014digital}.
+The setup is based on the controllable one-dimensional array of $^{40} \mathrm{Ca}^{+}$ ions, which are confined in a linear Pauli trap with axial (radial) center-of-mass vibrational frequency of 220 kHz (2.712 MHz) \cite{hempel2014digital}.
 More information about the state preparation and measurement process can be found in Ref.~\cite{qubits20}.
 The computational qubit basis consists of the states $|S_{J=1/2;m_j=1/2}\rangle$ and $|D_{J=5/2;m_j=5/2}\rangle$, connected by an electric quadrupole transition at 729 nm.
+The leakage rates outside this qubit manifold are on a scale of \teal{1 Hz} \cite{schindler2013quantum}, i.e.~negligible in comparison with the time scales we are working with here.

 The qubit interactions under the influence of laser-induced forces are well described by the XY model in a dominant transverse field $B$, with the following Hamiltonian:

 where $J_{i j}$ is the $N \times N$ qubit-qubit coupling matrix, $\sigma_{i}^{+}\left(\sigma_{i}^{-}\right)$ is the qubit raising (lowering) operator for qubit $i$, and $\sigma_{j}^{z}$ is the Pauli $Z$ matrix for qubit $j$.
 The coupling strengths fall approximately according to a power law $J_{i j} \propto 1 /|i-j|^{\alpha}$ with the distance $|i-j|,$ where $\alpha\approx1.1$.
 The 20-qubit register is initiated to a N{\`e}el-ordered product state $|\Psi(0)\rangle=|1, 0,1, \ldots\rangle$.
 It is then expected to evolve according to the Schr\"odinger equation